Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Results: DESI-LIS Lg Planck

-Before correcting for the redshift bin mismatch, we compared our estimates of the galaxy linear bias and cross correlation amplitude to the estimates from H21 in Table \ref{tab:best_fit_params_bA_nocorr_paper3}.
-For the modified Lorentzian error distribution we found good agreement between the galaxy bias estimates, whereas the cross correlation amplitudes differed by $\sim 1\,\sigma$ in all redshift bins.
-We found the amplitude to be consistent with the $\Lambda$CDM model in the last two tomographic bins and $\sim 3\,\sigma$ deviation in the other two redshift bins.
-It is worth noticing that although we estimated the covariance matrix in the same way as H21 in this analysis for the estimation of parameters, we obtained smaller errors on galaxy bias.
+Before correcting the redshift bin mismatch, we compared our estimates of the galaxy linear bias and cross-correlation amplitude to the estimates from H21 in Table \ref{tab:best_fit_params_bA_nocorr_paper3}.
+For the modified Lorentzian error distribution, we find good agreement between the galaxy bias estimates, whereas the cross-correlation amplitudes differ by $\sim 1\,\sigma$ in all redshift bins.
+We find the amplitude to be consistent with the $\Lambda$CDM model in the last two tomographic bins and a $\sim 3\,\sigma$ deviation in the other two redshift bins.
+It is worth noting that, although we estimated the covariance matrix in the same way as H21 in this analysis, we obtain smaller errors {in} galaxy bias.

 We also quote in Table \ref{tab:best_fit_params_bA_nocorr_paper3} the best-fit values of parameters $b$ and $A$ adopting the sum of Gaussian model for the photometric redshift error distribution.
-We consistently estimated higher values of galaxy bias and lower values for amplitude of cross correlation across all redshift bins compared to the modified Lorentzian fit, except for the first bin where the amplitude was found higher by $\sim 1.5\,\sigma$ compared to the modified Lorentzian fit.
-The tension in the amplitude with respect to the $\Lambda$CDM model rises to $2.3-5\,\sigma$ with the sum of Gaussians approach, the strongest deviation observed in the second redshift bin.
+We consistently estimate higher values of galaxy bias and lower values for {the} amplitude of the cross-correlation across all redshift bins compared to the modified Lorentzian fit, except for the first bin where the amplitude is found to be higher than the modified Lorentzian fit by $\sim 1.5\,\sigma$.
+The tension in the amplitude with respect to the $\Lambda$CDM model rises to $2.3-5\,\sigma$ with the sum of Gaussians approach, with the strongest deviation observed in the second redshift bin.